tenzir/tenzir/web/blog/tenzir-v4.11/index.md

 tasks requiring frequent data updates.

 One area where we've found the `every <interval>` modifier to be especially valuable is in the context of updating contexts.
-For instance, consider a pipeline designed to update a lookup-table context titled `threatfox-domains` once every hour.
-This operation, which fetches IOCs (Indicators of Compromise) from the ThreatFox API, can be achieved using the following source code:
+Consider a pipeline designed to update a lookup-table context titled `threatfox-domains` once every hour.
+This operation, which fetches IOCs (Indicators of Compromise) from the ThreatFox API, can be achieved using the following pipeline:

 ```
 every 1 hour from https://threatfox-api.abuse.ch/api/v1/ query=get_iocs days:=1